 “We don’t know for certain what causes pica, but it’s believed to be an underlying nutritional deficiency, such as iron, or other physical or psychological concerns,” says Karen Fleming, a physician in family medicine obstetrics at Sunnybrook Health Sciences Centre in Toronto.
 Although pica is pretty rare and can occur in pregnancy, it’s more prevalent in kids, affecting up to one-third of children between the ages of one and six, according to the National Library of Medicine.

-Pregnancy is the eating disorder trigger that no one ever talks about“A red flag could be the overwhelming urge to start consuming non-food items,” says Shawna Melbourn, a registered dietitian based in Ottawa.
+“A red flag could be the overwhelming urge to start consuming non-food items,” says Shawna Melbourn, a registered dietitian based in Ottawa.
 “If this leads to acting on that impulse by ingesting non-nutrition items, that’s a clear indication and you should seek professional help.”
 There are many reasons why nutrient deficiencies can arise.“Sometimes, a mother isn’t able to adequately nourish herself due to socio-economic factors or could be suffering from a mental illness and coping with unwanted feelings,” says Melbourn.
 “But, regardless of the reason, it’s not a choice that the mother makes.”

 There’s a wide range of non-food cravings, but the three most common ones are ice, cornstarch and clay.
 Among pregnant women, Fleming says that ice is typical and usually tied to an iron deficiency, which is odd because ice contains almost no iron.
 According to a recent study, the compulsion to consume ice during pregnancy has often been overlooked by clinicians.
 Often, an effective solution for this disorder is to take iron supplements.